ProjectEvergreen/greenwood/www/pages/docs/menus.md

 | title       |  The title/label of the page link within the menu |
 | menu        |  The name of the menu, cannot have spaces or special characters.                             |
 | index       | The position of the page within a menu.
 Custom set the position higher or lower than default.
 You can sort these positions alphabetically or by index   |
+| linkheadings | Boolean.
+If you want to parse the page for all h3 headings and include them as children of the page link, add `linkheadings: true`

 e.g.